 Here’s where the manipulation comes in.
 Polling people unfamiliar with firearms using such politically loaded terms as “assault weapon” has a huge influence on the outcome of the survey.
 It isn’t hard to predict the (intended?) response.

 But when the AP highlights support for things like “universal background checks,” they do not even challenge the idea, which is (or is supposed to be) part of their job.
-Because in reality, no such system will ever be truly “universal”—terrorists, and gang members in Chicago and other major cities beset by crime, do not buy their guns legally now.
+Because in reality, no such system will ever be truly “universal”—terrorists, and gang members in major cities beset by crime, do not buy their guns legally now.
 And no new “background check” scheme will change that.